 Lilim have less raw magical and physical power than most djinn, and perhaps because of that often make a greater study of subtler magics.
 They are especially known for glamour and for innovative ways of generating and storing prana.
 With malign lilim, "generating" includes "stealing" by psychic vampirism, or simply by con games and cheats where the stakes include prana.
 Benign lilim often use artistic forms of thematic magic to generate extra prana.
 Few lilim use austerities to generate more prana; they feel they are already too weak.

 Also spelled efreet, ifreet, afrit, or afreet.
 These are the most powerful class of djinn.
 They are to djinn what nephilim are to humans, being as much as half eldil by "blood."
-Many old gods were ifrits, though divinely sanctioned and given additional angelic powers.
+The old gods were ifrits, though divinely sanctioned and given additional angelic powers.

 Any djinni can cast a ka.
 Most djinn can cast only three to five ka'u, with three being the commonest limit, but myth talks of magical prodigies casting armies, and more reliable legend records twelve or fourteen.
 For a djinni, its ka is a servant or guard or proxy, of course, but also a shadow-bearer, voicing or doing what the djinni dares not.